 Deafness is a condition spread around the whole world.
 In America alone over 30 million Americans have significant, chronic hearing loss and almost 2 million people that are completely deaf.
 And even though there are many people that are deaf, many hearing people know little to nothing about how deaf people live.
 Delving into the silent world reveals a great deal about the deaf community, deaf culture, and the largest controversy in the Deaf community.

-Analysis of Argument Against Headphones Headphones have been in use for over a century, yet they have only recently become a topic of debate.
-Headphones are a way for people to listen to music, audiobooks, or whatever they like privately without disrupting others around them.
-However, all of this private listening may soon be falling on deaf ears.
-In Virginia Heffernan’s article “Against Headphones”, she presents a valid argument stating that although headphones are useful in some professions, they are causing substantial hearing loss, especially in young people.
-The formulated argument effectively incorporates ethos, logos, and opposing viewpoints with rebuttals, but could be strengthened in some areas to increase effectiveness.
+A century has passed since the creation of headphones, yet they have only recently come under fire.
+Headphones provide a way for people to listen to music, audiobooks, and podcasts privately without disrupting others around them.
+However, all of this private listening may soon fall on deaf ears.
+In Virginia Heffernan’s article “Against Headphones”, she presents an argument stating that although headphones are useful in some professions, they cause substantial hearing loss, especially in young people.
+The formulated argument is effective and valid, and incorporates ethos, logos, and opposing viewpoints with rebuttals.